|How peaceful it all looks.|

 On a horse.

-One of a selection of bone-headed ex-racehorses, I will admit.
+Usually one of a selection of brain-dead, bone-headed ex-racehorses, I will admit.

 But the canals were getting old.